provenstyle/tictactoe/README.md

     1. Checkout the tournament branch
     2. Open the _pushChampion.txt file
     3. Add your name to highest place not taken.
 Commit.
-Push
+Push.
-    4. If you get a merge conflict on your line resolve it and push again
+    4. If you get a merge conflict on your line resolve it taking the next available place and push again.
-    5. The first person to push there name at that place claims it and must take the next place
+    5. The first person to successfully push their name to the server at a place claims it and you must take the next available place when you resolve your conflict.